 - Patient consent including name, date, date of birth, and signature

-Another important section to include in your counseling intake form is a financial agreement.
+Another important section to include in your intake form is a financial agreement.
 This could include:

 - Client Name

 - Phone Number

 - Ask for proof of income, include types acceptable

 Counseling Intake Form Example

 If you’re looking for a counseling intake form example, look no further than below:

 After a patient completes the intake form, it is common to have an intake session.
 Here is a sample format you can use for your intake process session:

 - Show empathy early on